-An additional number of demand forecasts are interpolated at intervals between these to provide up to ten distinct annual demand forecasts (illustrated in Figure 2).
-The forecast demand profiles used in the analysis are built (using the historical base profiles discussed below) so that the energy and peak match the forecasted energy and peaks
+An additional number of demand forecasts are interpolated at intervals between these to provide up to ten distinct annual demand forecast levels (illustrated in Figure 2).
+The forecast demand profiles used in the analysis are built (using the historical base profiles discussed below) so that the energy and peak match the forecasted energy and peaks of these demand levels.